redhat-developer/gitops-operator/README.md

 **Note:** Please check that you're using [operator-sdk]( https://github.com/operator-framework/operator-sdk/releases/tag/v0.17.2) version 0.17 or earlier.
 Since the community-operators do not support `v1` version of `CustomResourceDefinition`, the operator is using `v1beta1` version of `CustomResourceDefinition`.

+**Update:** As of kubernetes v1.22.0, `v1beta1` version of `CustomResourceDefinition` has been deprecated and is no longer supported.
+Hence, `CustomResourceDefinition` has been upgraded to `v1` in order to make the operator compliant with OCP 4.9
 ## Tests

 ```